Nancy (Boyd) Willey: Activism

 She was a consummate letter writer during the 1940s, spending summers at the cottage in Sag harbor.
-The Sag Harbor Historical society has over 1,000 pieces of Nancy Willey correspondence, she embarked on writing the history of the Sag Whalers, which was published in 1949.
+The Sag Harbor Historical Museum has over 1,000 pieces of Nancy Willey correspondence, she embarked on writing the history of the Sag Whalers, which was published in 1949.
 While there, she and Josephine Bassett decided to save the old Custom House from demolition, and succeeded in moving the structure to Main Street, where it was placed on the NRHP.
 It was one of the accomplishments of Nancy Boyd Willey in Sag Harbor, the other was the establishment of the Sag Harbor Historic District.
 She also was instrumental in the creation of the Village's Historic Preservation and Architectural Review Board, its historical purview was to protect the unique architectural history of Sag Harbor.

 In 1954 Nancy and Malcolm divorced, and she moved back to New York.
 In 1965 she retired to the cottage at 174 Main street in the village.

 She created the Old Sagg-Harbor committee, a collection of environmentalists and preservationists dedicated to protect the views of Sag that her mother had painted.
 A spin off, the Sag Harbor Conservation and Planning Alliance (CAPA), worked on environmental conservation issues.
 The Little Northwest Creek was being eyed for development and in 1974 they were able to get the town board to acquire the property.
 Other groups, modeled after hers, have taken to advocating for Sag harbors historical preservation and environmentalism.

-When she died her will provided that the Annie Boyd Cooper house would transfer to the Sag Harbor Historical society.
+When she died her will provided that the Annie Boyd Cooper house would transfer to the Sag Harbor Historical Museum.
 The Annie Cooper Boyd House was the foundation of the Old Sagg-Harbour Committee, also the environmental group Sag Harbor Conservation and Planning Alliance (CAPA).
 This ecological conservation group saved Little Northwest Creek and wetlands from developers, and worked to preserve Barcelona Neck, home of the Grace Estate.
 Other successful exploits in conservation include the Trout Pond nature habitat and the nature trails in the Long Pond Greenbelt.